pojntfx/hydrapp/README.md

 To contribute, please use the [GitHub flow](https://guides.github.com/introduction/flow/) and follow our [Code of Conduct](./CODE_OF_CONDUCT.md).

-To build and start a development version of one of the examples locally, run the following:
+To build and start a development version of one of the examples locally, first install [Go](https://go.dev/) and [npm](https://www.npmjs.com/), then run the following:

 ```shell
 $ git clone https://github.com/pojntfx/hydrapp.git --single-branch